-IN EVENT PROGRAMMING OF ACCESS CODES IS REQUIRED, TAKE SPECIAL CARE TO CORRECTLY LOCATE ACCESS CODE SWITCHES A AND B. LOOK FOR THE LABELS A AND B ON

-THE PRINTED CIRCUIT BOARD NEAR THE RESPECTIVE SWITCHES.
+IN EVENT COPYING CODES FROM AN EXISTING TRANSMITTER OR RECEIVER WITH DIP SWITCH PROGRAMMING OF ACCESS CODES, TAKE SPECIAL CARE TO CORRECTLY LOCATE ACCESS CODE SWITCHES A AND B. LOOK FOR THE LABELS A AND B ON THE PRINTED CIRCUIT BOARD NEAR THE RESPECTIVE SWITCHES.
 DETERMINE THEIR ORIENTATION.
 THE SWITCHES MAY NUMBER FROM LEFT TO RIGHT OR RIGHT TO LEFT.
 LOOK FOR THE NUMBERING ON THE SWITCHES.
 MATCH ACCESS CODES A1, A2, --- B1, B2 ETC.

 After changing the access code, test the receiver (s) with a matching transmitter.
-(If the red LED "Wrong Access Code" comes ON in the receiver only while transmitting receiver the code does not match, recheck the access code settings).
-See receiver manual for LED location.
+(If the red LED for bad access code comes ON in the receiver (see Servicing Section in the respective receiver manual) only while transmitting the code does not match, recheck the access code settings).